|Also known as||Portable Appliance Testing (PAT)|

 Colloquially, it is also referred to as; tagging, test tag, test and tag, electrical tagging, appliance testing, portable appliance test or lead tagging.

-The aim of test and tagging is to determine if the appliance is electrically safe for personal use.
+The aim is to determine if the appliance is electrically safe for personal use.
 The appliance undergoes a visual inspection for defects such as damage or missing components and a number of electrical tests to measure earth continuity, insulation resistance and polarity.

 In Australia and New Zealand, this is done using the Standard; AS/NZS 3760:2010 “In-service inspection and testing of electrical equipment” as a reference document and AS/NZS 3012: 2010 - "Electrical installations - Construction and demolition sites,outlines regular inspection and testing requirements".